Frojd/Wagtail-Pipit/README.md

 ## Example app

-To activate the example app, uncomment in it in base.py and it's included urls in urls.py in the core folder.
+To activate the example app, uncomment it in base.py and it's included urls in urls.py in the core app.

 ## Versioning